Summary

 The Hispanic Professionals in Parks and Recreation (HPPR) program provides professional development opportunities through creating a one-on-one mentoring environment.
 The goal is to have each partner share knowledge and ideas, and less experienced participants gain expertise and build a professional network.
 Mentors are paired with mentees by association (college, experience), interests, and geographic region.
 The mentor and mentee determine the length of the formal relationship.

-o Solicitation of interest for the 2025 Mentoring Program
+The solicitation of interest for the 2026 Mentoring Program opens.

 Eligibility